YottaDB/YDBDoc/AcculturationGuide/gtmacculturation.rst

 In this exercise, we will crash your virtual machine and then recover the database.
 First, we'll just do it on the existing database; then we will set up journaling from scratch.

 First, clean out old journal files.
 Verify that there are no shared memory segments in use.
-Then go into GT.M and perform a database operation and verify that there is now a new shared memory segment.
+Then go into YottaDB/GT.M and perform a database operation and verify that there is now a new shared memory segment.

 .. parsed-literal::
    gtmuser@gtmworkshop:~$ rm -f .fis-gtm/V6.2-000_x86_64/g/gtm.mjl_*